Safety investigators subpoena pilots over close call at JFK

 “NTSB has determined that this investigation requires that the flight crew interviews be audio recorded and transcribed by a court reporter to ensure the highest degree of accuracy, completeness, and efficiency,” the agency said in a preliminary report.
 “As a result of the flight crew’s repeated unwillingness to proceed with a recorded interview, subpoenas for their testimony have been issued.”

+The three pilots have seven days to respond to the subpoenas, which direct them to appear for interviews at NTSB headquarters in Washington.
+American said they are not currently flying for the airline.

-The NTSB also won’t hear any conversation that took place among the three pilots in the cockpit during the incident — in some cases, a very valuable investigative tool.
+NTSB investigators won’t get to hear any conversation that took place among the pilots in the cockpit during the incident — in some cases, a very valuable investigative tool.
 The recording was taped over when the crew took off for London shortly after the close call.

 The NTSB said the American Airlines Boeing 777 crossed an active runway on Jan.
 13 without approval from air traffic controllers, and that led to a close call with a Delta Air Lines Boeing 737 that was taking off on the same runway.